mrDoctorWho/ejabberd_mod_apns/README.md

 **Compatibility**:

-Module should be working fine with Ejabberd 14 and 15.
+Module work fine with Ejabberd 14 and 15.

 There is at least one known [issue](https://github.com/mrDoctorWho/ejabberd_mod_gcm/issues/6) with Ejabberd 16 which can be solved by changing all calls to the **xml** module by calls to **fxml**.
 There is no support for both versions so far.